CHIRP: A Fine-Grained Benchmark for Open-Ended Response Evaluation in Vision-Language Models: CHIRP

 \subsection{Generating the dataset}

-We wrote questions along with image descriptions, which we then refined with the help of GPT-4 \cite{gpt4-card}.
+We wrote questions along with image descriptions, which were then refined with the help of GPT-4 \cite{gpt4-card}.
 The image descriptions were given to Dalle-E 3 to generate the associated images.
-We would then iterate and finetune the description by hand in order to get the desired image.
+We finetuned the image descriptions and questions by hand to generate the optimal image question pairs.

 The questions created are classified in 8 distinct categories: \textbf{descriptive analysis, inferential reasoning, contextual understanding, emotional and psychological understanding, ethical evaluations, abstract understanding, creative and subjective analysis, and visual aesthetics evaluation.} Detailed descriptions and examples of these categories can be found in Appendix \ref{appendix:chirp-details}.